Larsende/Agility2020-AS3/class1/module1/module03.rst

 #.
 In many environments it is required to perform TLS (SSL) from beginning to end of the communication path.
 In this example we will perform SSL Bridging by adding a ServerSSL Profile.

 #.
-In Postman select the Lab2, ``HTTPS with Serverssl profile``.
+In Postman select the Lab2, ``BIG-IP: HTTPS with Serverssl profile``.
 Notice in the body that we have added a ``clientTLS`` option.
 Why is a serverssl profile applied as a clientTLS option?

    The body of the post will be as follows: